-If you want to disable your Bluetooth keyboard, you have to follow these steps:
+If you want to disconnect your Bluetooth keyboard, you can follow these instructions:

-- First of all, open “Settings” on your iPad and tap “Bluetooth”.
+- First, open Settings on your iPad and tap Bluetooth.

 How to fix an error in a third-party keyboard app

 If you’re using a third-party keyboard app, such as SwiftKey or Gboard, a bug in that app may have caused its crash.
 To fix this, restart the iPad, forcing the keyboard to reboot and solve the problem.

 It’s also a good idea to launch the App Store and see if there are any updates for the third-party keyboard.
 If so, install them.
 The updates may fix the error that caused the glitch.
 You can remove the third-party keyboard app from the settings if that doesn’t work.
 To do this, follow these steps:

 - Open the Settings app on your iPad and go to the General section.